gaphg/Satisfiable-Music-Theory/readme.md

 - `llama_midi`
 - `re`

-To execute the program, run `dune exec -- satzart`.
+To execute the program, run `dune exec -- satie`.
 (You can also build and clean with `dune build` and `dune clean`, respectively).
 These commands should be run from within the `src` directory.

 ## End-to-end Example
 Synthesizes a major scale:
-`dune exec -- satzart ../example_rules/major_scale.rules -synth out.mid`
+`dune exec -- satie ../example_rules/major_scale.rules -synth out.mid`

 To understand how to write your own rules files, read the following Documentation section.